mof2/volterra/README.md

 * norm_data.m: normalizes data such that every component remains in the interval [0,1].
 Should be always used before polynomial regression since polynomials are very sensitive to the scaling of the data.
 * preg.m: Full Polynomial kernel regression with automatic model selection.
 Prints out MSE on training and test set.
 * scalarProduct.m: computes scalar product depending on the selected kernel.
+* minimize.m: Carl Rasmussen's minimize, provided here for convenience, see [http://learning.eng.cam.ac.uk/carl/code/minimize/](http://learning.eng.cam.ac.uk/carl/code/minimize/).

-For installing the package, please download all files in this directory.
-In addition, you need the function minimize.m from Carl Rasmussen for doing model selection (see documentation) in the same directory.
+For installing the package, please download all files in the directory *poly_reg*.
 A simple 1D toy example showing the basic regression functionality is given in the programming example sinc_test.m (together with the plotting routine plot_predict.m).

-Further documentation on poly_reg can be found [here.](https://github.com/mof2/volterra/wiki)
+Further documentation on *poly_reg* can be found [here.](https://github.com/mof2/volterra/wiki)

 ## References